-Post Functions and Responsibility Chief Executive Corporate management and operational responsibility (Head of Paid Service) including overall management responsibility for all Officers.
+Post Functions and Responsibility Chief Executive Corporate management and operational responsibility including overall management responsibility for all Officers.
 Principal adviser to the Council on general policy.
-Fillicipal adviser to the Council on general policy.

-The provision of professional and impartial advice to all parties in the decision making process to the Cabinet, to Select Committees, the Full Council and other Committees).
+The provision of professional and impartial advice to all parties in the decision making process to the Cabinet, to ScrutinyCommittees, the Full Council and other Committees).
 Together with the Head of Democratic Services, responsibility for a system of record keeping for all the Authority's decisions (executive or otherwise).
 Representing the Authority on partnership and external bodies (as required by statute or the Council) Service to the whole Council, on a politically neutral basis Chief Officer Resources/Deputy Chief Executive Commercial, Property and Facilities Finance and payroll Digital Business Planning and Redesign Chief Officer Social Care, Safeguarding and Health Older Persons, Mental Health Service, Learning disabilities, Adults with disabilities, Children's Services including Safeguarding, Children who are Looked After and children in need, youth offending, adoption and fostering.
-Regulatory Services Public Protection Chief Officer Children and Young People Education Services including schools and continuing education Youth Services Chief Officer Enterprise Placemaking, Housing, Highways and Flood Enterprise, Strategic Procurement and Community Animation Neighbourhood Services Facilities and Fleet Strategic Projects Chief Officer People and Governance People, Training and Culture Democratic Services Legal Emergency Planning
+Regulatory Services Public Protection Chief Officer Children and Young People Education Services including schools and continuing education Youth Services Chief Officer Communities and Place Placemaking, Housing, Highways and Flood Enterprise, Strategic Procurement and Community Animation Neighbourhood Services Decarbonisation, Transport and Support Services Chief Officer People and Governance People Democratic Services Legal Emergency Planning Communications